terraform-ibm-modules/terraform-ibm-base-ocp-vpc/README.md

 **Terraform Destroy**

-When using the default behavior of handling the default worker pool as a stand-alone `ibm_container_vpc_worker_pool`, you must manually remove all worker pools from the Terraform state before running a terraform destroy command on the module.
+When using the default behavior of handling the default worker pool as a stand-alone `ibm_container_vpc_worker_pool`, you must manually remove the default worker pool from the Terraform state before running a terraform destroy command on the module.
 This is due to a [known limitation](https://cloud.ibm.com/docs/containers?topic=containers-faqs#smallest_cluster) in IBM Cloud.

 Terraform CLI Example